VortexShrimp/ender/README.md

 All window messages will be routed through their own callbacks, if they've been set during initialization.
 Use them to change what your windows do.

+Each *ender* window also has a Lua context attached to it.
+Use the handlers and callbacks to create event structures in Lua that can communicate with C++.

 <br clear="right"/>